Optimality Guarantees for Particle Belief Approximation of POMDPs: Sparse Sampling-

 \end{theorem} \cref{thm:sn} builds upon the derivation in Proposition D.3 of Metelli \textit{et al.}~(\citeyear{Metelli2018}), which provides a polynomially decaying bound by assuming $d_2$ is bounded.
 Here, we compromise by further assuming that $d_{\infty}$ exists and is bounded to get an exponentially decaying bound.
 The proof of \cref{thm:sn} is given in \cref{app:theorem1}, and the intuitive explanation of the $d_{\infty}$ assumption in the POMDP planning context is given in \cref{sec:assumptions}.

 This exponential decay is important for the proofs in this section.
 We need to ensure that all nodes of the Sparse Sampling-$\omega$ tree at all depths $d$ reach convergence.
-The branching of the tree induces a factor proportional to $N^{D}$.
-A probabilistic bound that decays exponentially with $N$ will not only help offset the $N^{D}$ factor even with increasing depths, but also be consistent with Hoeffding-type bound exponential error rate that we also use to bound intermediate estimator errors.
+The branching of the tree induces a factor proportional to $C^{D}$.
+Theorem 1 applied with $N=C$ will not only help offset the $C^{D}$ factor even with increasing depths, but also be consistent with Hoeffding-type bound exponential error rate that we also use to bound intermediate estimator errors.